idiap/phonvoc/README.txt

 This is a computational platform for Phonetic and Phonological vocoding, released under the BSD licence.
 See file COPYING for details.
-The software is based on Kaldi and Idiap SSP.
+The software is based on Kaldi (v.
+489a1f5) and Idiap SSP.
 For training of the analysis and synthesis models, follow please train/README.txt.

 For analysis and synthesis with the pre-trained models, set first language and phonology systems, a synthesis voice and re-synthesis